Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Further Remarks

-Indeed, the four equations (\ref{constraints}) are identical to those written by Mermin (Equations (6) in \cite{Mermin.90}) in his refutation of hidden variables theories of either local or non-contextual character.
+The four equations (\ref{constraints}) are identical to those written by Mermin [Equations (6) in \cite{Mermin.90}] in his refutation of hidden variables theories of either local or non-contextual character.
 His proof is based on a GHZ state of three spins [our Eq. \eqref{GHZ1}] and generalizes the original theorem of Greenberger, Horne, and Zeilinger (GHZ) \cite{GHZ.89}.

-The GHZ contradiction arises only when one explicitly introduces local or non-contextual HV's into the four equations.
-It is notable that in our proof, there is no need for such assumptions.
-The contradiction arises without any assumptions beyond the existence of relative facts introduced in the gedanken experiment.
-Non-contextuality is intrinsic to relative facts as defined in the Relational Quantum Theory.
-This is part of the fundamental difference between RQM and Standard Quantum Mechanics.
+We should stress that the analogy with Mermin's proof is only mathematical, and not physical.
+Apart from the three-qubit GHZ states, the physical situations and scenarios are different.
+In Mermin's no-go for non-contextuality proof there is one observer, and the reasoning involves four separate experiments.
+In our case, two observers perform a single experiment.
+In Mermin's case, the GHZ contradiction arises only when one explicitly assigns non-contextual character to the variables in the equations.\footnote{In the version of Mermin's proof involving local hidden variables, there are three spatially separated observers, each choosing between two local measurements.} In our case, we follow RQM, in which no hidden variables exist initially.
+However, they come into existence when Alice interacts with $S$ and realizes relative facts.
+These relative facts are, effectively, hidden variables.

+Expanding on the above, Alice's relative facts are hidden variables according to the following definition: A hidden variable is any additional notion, or feature of a physical variable, parameter or state, which is present in a given interpretation and does not appear in the quantum mechanical formalism.
+Such variables are more subtle in the Relational Interpretation: {\em they are produced in interactions between systems, not during preparation procedure of the initial quantum state}.